BinniZenobioCordovaLeandro/HackerRank.news/README.md

 - [*] Add screen to list favorite articles
 - [*] Add screen to list deleted articles
 - [*] Add Custom expo tab bar to navigate through articles, favorites and deleted articles

+# Mon Mar 31, Push Notifications
+- [*] Add push notifications to the app using expo-notifications
+- [*] I added an alert to redirect the user to the settings screen to allow push notifications when is not granted
+- [*] Add an Onboarding screen to ask user preferences
+- [*] Save the notification token in localStorage
+- [*] Add a BACKGROUND TASK to check for new articles
+- [*] Sent notification from the background task using expo notifications service
+- [*] when open the notification REDIRECT to the WEB-VIEW screen tho show the article content

+# Tue Apr 01, Deep Linking
+Let's take a coffee and present the app to the client 🚀🚀🚀